 There is a lot at stake

-The better we get at exposing lies, the more sophisticated the stories of liars become.
-The more elaborate their old wives' tales and robber stories are, the more sophisticated are the techniques required to find out about them.
-We can observe this progress in development history almost every hour when we open our e-mail inbox.
-Even if we guard against the latest spam emails and online fraud attempts by setting up firewalls and filters, the spammers always seem to be one step ahead and to find new ways to manipulate.
-At the present time, phishing causes annual damage of $ 3,2 billion in the United States.14 According to current forecasts, the amount of damage per year in Germany is around 17 million euros.15
+As we get better at spotting lies, the more sophisticated the liars' stories become.
+The more well thought-out their old wives' tales and tales of thieves are, the more ingenious are the techniques required to catch them.
+We can observe this evolutionary progress almost every hour when we open our e-mail inbox.
+Even if we oppose the latest spam emails and Online-Defend scam attempts by setting up firewalls and filters, spammers always seem to be one step ahead of us and new ones keep coming ways of the Handling to find.
+At the present time, phishing causes annual damage of 3,2 billion US dollars in the United States.14 According to current forecasts, the annual damage in Germany is around 17 million euros.15

 Although there are numerous examples of cheating, lying and betraying in all areas of life - just think of marriage, religion or politics - it is above all the business world that offers an ideal environment to embrace the constantly changing nature of Take a closer look at lies and deceptions.
 As business is becoming increasingly global, it has become all the more urgent for us to rethink the basis on which we trust someone, because there is an enormous amount at stake.